saprykins/API_reading_pdf/readme.md

 API allows to retrieve text and meta-data of a pdf-file previously uploaded via its id.
 No authentication required

+# USAGE
+POST	/documents				upload a new pdf, responds a document ID GET		/documents/<id> 		describe document processing state (pending, success, failure), metadata and links to contents GET		/text/<id>.txt 		a way to read the extracted text

 # INSTALLATION (UBUNTU OS)

 The application requires Python installed.